camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/openshift/terraform-setup.md

 Terraform can seem complex at first.
 If you're interested in understanding what each component does, consider trying out the [Red Hat OpenShift on AWS UI-based tutorial](https://docs.redhat.com/en/documentation_red_hat_openshift_service_on_aws/4/html/getting_started/rosa-quickstart-guide-ui#rosa-quickstart-creating-a-cluster).
 This guide will show you what resources are created and how they interact with each other.

-Certain resources, such as the PostgreSQL database and OpenSearch, use the same definitions as described in the [EKS setup with Terraform](../amazon-eks/terraform-setup.md) guide.
+If you require managed services for PostgreSQL Aurora or OpenSearch, you can refer to the definitions provided in the [EKS setup with Terraform](../amazon-eks/terraform-setup.md) guide.
+However, please note that these configurations may need adjustments to fit your specific requirements and have not been tested.
+By default, this guide assumes that the database services (PostgreSQL and OpenSearch) integrated into the default chart will be used.

 For testing Camunda 8 or developing against it, you might consider signing up for our [SaaS offering](https://camunda.com/platform/).
 If you already have a Red Hat OpenShift cluster on AWS, you can skip ahead to the [Helm setup guide](./openshift-helm.md).